Melissa Madera, Ph.D.

 E-mail: [email protected]

-Originally from Washington Heights, New York, Melissa (a.k.a. the abortion diarist) is a first generation Dominican-American, and the creatress behind The Abortion Diary.
+Originally from Washington Heights, New York, Melissa (a.k.a. the abortion diarist) is a first generation Dominican-American, and the Jill of all trades at The Abortion Diary.
 Melissa travels the world with her podcast, and is a story-sharer and dedicated story-listener, recovering academic, multimedia historian, full-spectrum doula, and a bilingual reproductive justice educator and advocate.
 She has also been a high school teacher, adjunct college professor, and Gynecological Teaching Associate, and has trained in Restorative Therapeutic Yoga (as well as an Anusara Yoga 200 hour YTT), Thai Yoga Bodywork, and Reiki I.

 Dr. Madera is also the curator of “ar·ti·facts: abortion stories and histories,” a traveling multimedia exhibit.
 This exhibition gives voice to untold and silenced experiences through audio stories, images, and objects; ar·ti·facts gathered by Melissa over the past three years for The Abortion Diary.
 Additionally, Melissa co-created The Mother Wit Conference, which offers people of all ages a safe environment to speak about the full spectrum of womb experiences, including infertility, miscarriage, abortion and post-partum depression.